 Finally, we note that the presence of non-unitarity relaxes the solar-KamLAND $\Delta m_{21}^2$ tension by allowing a larger mass splitting in solar measurements.
 Indeed, the highest posterior density of our solar-data-only HNL fit agrees with the KamLAND $\Delta m_{21}^2$ best-fit point, which should be blind to HNL effects.

-The solar sector has the power to set strong limits on non-unitary neutrino mixing and is vital for accessing the off-diagonal entries of the non-unitary matrix in LBL experiments, and solar constraints on non-unitarity have wider implications in explaining other anomalies \cite{Denton_2023_atomki}.
+The solar sector has the power to set strong limits on non-unitary neutrino mixing that have wider implications in explaining nuclear anomalies \cite{Denton_2023_atomki} and is vital for accessing the off-diagonal entries of the non-unitary matrix in LBL experiments.
 We look forward to in-depth solar HNL analyses, particularly with the inclusion of data from the Super-Kamiokande experiment \cite{SKsolar}, anticipating leading constraints on the magnitude of $\nu_e$ non-unitary mixing and a possible resolution of the KamLAND $\Delta m_{21}^2$ tension.